Danville Area School District

 The Danville Area School District is a midsized, rural, public school district which spans portions of two counties in Pennsylvania.
 In Montour County it covers the Boroughs of Danville and Washingtonville and Cooper Township, Derry Township, Liberty Township, Mahoning Township, Mayberry Township, Valley Township and West Hemlock Township.
 In Northumberland County it covers the Borough of Riverside and Rush Township.
 The district encompasses approximately 120 sqmi.
 According to 2000 federal census data, it served a resident population of 18,894.
 By 2010, the district's population declined to 18,765 people.
 The educational attainment levels for the Danville Area School District population (25 years old and over) were 89.8% high school graduates and 27.4% college graduates.
-The district is one of the 500 public school districts of Pennsylvania.

 According to the Pennsylvania Budget and Policy Center, 28.8% of the district's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the residents' per capita income was $20,247, while the median family income was $46,435.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Montour County, the median household income was $45,255.
 By 2013, the median household income in the United States rose to $52,100.

-Danville Area School District officials report

-The district operates Danville Area High School (Grades 9-12), Danville Middle School (Grades 6-8), Liberty Valley Intermediate Elementary School (Grades 3-5), and Danville Area Primary Elementary School (Grades K2).
-Of the 4 elementary schools formerly operated by the district until June 2011, only Liberty Valley remains open today.
-Danville Elementary School, Riverside Elementary School, and Mahoning Cooper Elementary School all closed in the 2011 consolidation of the new Danville Area Primary Elementary School.
-The district provides an online learning option called Danville eLearning Cyber Academy.